akhr/java/Algorithms_Java_Implementation/Tree_PrepNotes.md

 		- visit(s2.pop())

 ## Depth First Search (DFS)
-- All traversal are a type of DFS
+- All traversals are a type of DFS
 ### Pre-Order DFS
 - Pre (Cashew)
 	- **_Calculate result at each node and pass this result DOWN to children_**